 There are multiple types of menus in QuickBooks.
-One is a “hidden” menu (accessible by clicking the “X” at the top center of the screen) that includes a list of the transactions categorized into four groups: Customers, Vendors, Employees, and Other as indicated below.
+One is a “hidden” menu (accessible by clicking the “+” at the top right corner of the screen) that includes a list of the transactions categorized into four groups: Customers, Vendors, Employees, and Other as indicated below.
 The intent of this menu design was to keep the dashboard from being cluttered.
 However, I also think it makes it harder for new users to find what they are looking for.

 The other menu is the left menu bar as indicated in the screenshot below.
-This menu allows you to navigate to a specific area of QuickBooks, like Customer Center or the Reports Center.
+This menu allows you to navigate to a specific area of QuickBooks, like Banking, Sales or Expenses.

-Above is the Xero dashboard for a Demo company.
-At the very top of the page are the various tabs that you can click on to navigate to Accounts, Payroll, and other areas of your account.
+Above is the Xero dashboard for a fictitious company, Acme Web Pros Plus.
+At the very top of the page are the various tabs that you can click on to navigate to Accounts, Payroll, and other areas of your Xero account.

 From this screen you can see the following info and you can view additional details by clicking on any of the numbers and bar graphs: